jerser/jerser.github.io/_posts/2013-06-26-appsignal-capistrano-and-environment-variables.md

 ---
 {% include JB/setup %}

-For a [customer](http://www.stroomchecker.be/) of [Partheas](http://partheas.com/), I
-had to foresee better monitoring for a Ruby on Rails application.
-After comparing a few I set on trying out [AppSignal](https://appsignal.com/).
+I needed monitoring for a Ruby on Rails application, after comparing a few I set on trying out [AppSignal](https://appsignal.com/).

 I haven't tested them enough to give a thorough review, but I did run into one